The Light of the Moon: Release

 The Light of The Moon premiered in March 2017 South by Southwest Film Festival in Austin, Texas, where it won the Audience Award in the Narrative Feature Competition and was purchased for distribution by Imagination Worldwide.
 Amazon has acquired the streaming rights to the film it will be released on the Amazon Video Direct platform in early 2018.

-The film had a limited North American theatrical release in November 2017.
+The film had a limited North American theatrical release on November 1, 2017.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 34 reviews, with an average rating of 7.4/10.
 The website's critical consensus states, "The Light of the Moon traces one woman's tortured journey beyond sexual assault with powerful empathy, marking writer-director Jessica M. Thompson as a talent to watch."
 Metacritic gave the film a score of 76 out of 100 based on 9 critical reviews, indicating "generally favorable reviews".

 The Light of The Moon was positively reviewed in both The Hollywood Reporter, which stated that "Beatriz and Stahl-David have a combustible energy" and in Variety, which said the film was "harrowingly effective" and "brutally frank without ever lapsing into exploitation.
 Sensitive without ever being sanctimonious."